5 Exorbitant Costs of Making a Bad Hire on Your Team

 “Well, a warm body is better than nobody.”

 I would beg to differ.
 In most cases, a “warm body” (or bad hire) is far worse than leaving a position vacant until you can find a great hire or firing a poor performer, even though the person cannot be replaced.

 When a manager hires a bad employee, they are often blind to the employee’s shortcomings because the hire is a reflection of their ability to select employees.
 They want that employee to succeed, and will often miss the warning signs of poor performance and become defensive if someone else points it out.

-- The cost of turnover.
-I saved this for last, as this is the quantifiable costs that most refer.
+- The Cost of Turnover: This is the quantifiable cost that most refer.
 These costs are real: recruiting costs, relocation costs and training costs all add up to big numbers.
 Unfortunately, it’s these “sunk costs” that often causes managers to subscribe to the “warm body” theory.